umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/README.md

 In some cases the content models might be so deeply nested that the Delivery API produces JSON that exceeds this limit.
 If this happens, the `JsonException` will be logged and shown in the Umbraco log (in the _Settings_ section).

-Fortunately we can change the limit.
-And since the Delivery API has its own JSON configuration, we can do so without affecting the rest of our site.
+To handle this we have to change the limit.
+Since the Delivery API has its own JSON configuration, we can do so without affecting the rest of our site.

 First we have to add these `using` statements to `Startup.cs`:.